A detailed guide on how to plan your Neuschwanstein castle tour from Munich by bus, train or car.

 Neuschwanstein Castle is located in a small place called Schwangau in the very South of Germany close to the Austrian border and around 120 kilometers away from Munich.
 Schwangau is a tiny suburb of Füssen and it is a region that has been favored by the Bavarian kings for centuries.

-There are altogether 5 lakes close to the castle and behind it you will find the mighty Ammergebirge and the Tegelberg mountain.
+There are five lakes close to the castle and behind it, you will find the mighty Ammergebirge and the Tegelberg mountain.
 The castle itself rests on a smaller hill above the Pöllatschlucht gorge and was built by King Ludwig II between 1869 and 1886.
 It’s quite scenic.
 I compiled a list of the best Neuschwanstein castle photography spots here.

 Nearby, you will also find the Castle Hohenschwangau, the beautiful UNESCO World Heritage site Church of the Wies, the scenic town of Oberammergau, the famous Ettal Abbey, and Linderhof Castle – which makes it one of the best day trips from Munich.